 - SNS – Simple notification service is subscribed where we create alarms such that if the collective CPU utilization of instances is more than 75% one or more instances are launched to effectively handle the load.
-There is also a scale down policy which says if the collective CPU utilization is less than 10% then one or more instances will be removed from the production environment until this condition fails or it reaches the desired limit.
+There is also a scale down policy that says if the collective CPU utilization is less than 10% then one or more instances will be removed from the production environment until this condition fails or it reaches the desired limit.

-- The RDS instance can also be given the option of multi AZ deployment which creates a backup for the database.
+- The RDS instance can also be given the option of multi-AZ deployment which creates a backup for the database.

-- Since the instances are not assigned a Public IP directly we will create another EC2 instance in the same VPC where the auto scaling groups create the instance so that we can use this instance as a Bastion host to remotely connect to the instance in case the application service is not working properly or in a hung state or to make any changes on a per instance level.
+- Since the instances are not assigned a Public IP directly we will create another EC2 instance in the same VPC where the auto-scaling groups create the instance so that we can use this instance as a Bastion host to remotely connect to the instance in case the application service is not working properly or in a hung state or to make any changes on a per-instance level.
 Making any changes on any instance is not recommended since any change on the instance level will not be updated at the AMI level.